 The University endeavors to provide a safe environment for students, faculty, staff, and visitors.
-The objective of the campus fire safety program in accordance to the on-site facility management is to identify potentially hazardous conditions and to take appropriate action before a fire emergency occurs.
+The objective of the campus fire safety program is to identify potentially hazardous conditions and to take appropriate action before a fire emergency occurs.
 This goal is met by:

-- Conducting periodic review and revision of fire prevention policies; - Conducting periodic fire drills; - Promoting fire safety awareness for students and employees; - Inspecting, testing, and maintaining fire protection systems; - Performing plan review, code consultation, and acceptance testing on construction, capital improvement, and renovation projects; and - Mitigating fire hazards by utilizing the information provided by regularly scheduled fire safety inspections performed by local fire safety authorities.
+- Conducting periodic review and revision of fire prevention policies; - Conducting periodic fire drills; - Promoting fire safety awareness for students and employees; - Inspecting, testing, and maintaining fire protection systems; - Performing plan review, code consultation, and acceptance testing on construction, capital improvement, and renovation projects; and - Mitigating fire hazards by utilizing the information provided by regularly scheduled fire safety inspections performed by the State or other local fire safety authorities.